xct/xc/README.md

 ## Setup

 Make sure you are running golang version 1.15+, older versions will not compile.
+I tested it on ubuntu: `go version go1.16.2 linux/amd64`.

 ```
 go get golang.org/x/sys/windows